Guided sequential ABC schemes for intractable Bayesian models: Cell motility and proliferation

 as an informative summary statistic regarding motility.
 The summary statistic used to provide information regarding the proliferation is the total number of cells at the end of the experiment, denoted as $K$.
 Thus, the vector of summary statistics is given by $s=(s_1,...,s_{144},K)$ and has dimension 145.
 The data are simulated with $P_m=0.36$ and $P_p=0.001$, with $R=27$ and $C=36$.
 Initially, 110 cells are placed randomly in the rectangle with positions $x\in\{1,2,...,13\}$ and $y\in\{1,2,...,36\}$.

 We compare our guided schemes with \texttt{olcm} and BSL (specifically the version denoted uBSL in \citealp{price2018bayesian}, but we keep writing BSL for simplicity).
 BSL is run using their provided code, where at each proposed parameter 5,000 model simulations are independently simulated.
 We run BSL for 5,000 iterations (hence a total 25 million simulations from the model), starting it at $P_m=0.30$ and $P_p=0.001$, with a code running in parallel on a computer node with four cores.
 In all experiments, we set priors $P_m\sim U(0,1)$ and $P_p\sim U(0,1)$.
 Here, we run the original (vanilla) version of BSL to replicate the results in \cite{price2018bayesian}, but it should be possible to reduce the computational demands, see below.
 Same as in the other case studies, before starting the ABC procedures, we simulate summaries from the prior predictive (10,000 times in this example), and compute their MAD.
 No further tuning is applied to our algorithms, and in all cases the initial threshold was set to $\delta_1=788$ and was automatically decreased as in previous sections, using $\psi=1$ as percentile and $N=1,000$ particles.

-Figure \ref{fig:cell_boxplots_Pm} shows the performance of SMC-ABC across four iterations of \texttt{olcm} and the guided non-copula \texttt{hybrid} method.
-Note that \texttt{hybrid} reaches a smaller threshold ($\delta_4=104.1$) than \texttt{olcm} ($\delta_4=109.7$), and it does it while using a smaller total number of model simulations (45,623) than \texttt{olcm} (56,009) for the four iterations.
-Despite the ``curse of dimensionality'' afflicting ABC algorithms when the size of $s_y$ is large, the inference at the last iteration appears satisfying for both methods, see Figure \ref{fig:cell_marginals}.
-On our desktop computer, \texttt{hybrid} completed four iterations within 113 seconds while \texttt{olcm} required 155 seconds.
+We run SMC-ABC with \texttt{olcm} and the guided Gaussian \texttt{hybrid}, and the report results corresponding to an acceptance rate of approximately 1\%.
+For both \texttt{olcm} and \texttt{hybrid}, this happens at iteration 5, with automatically attained thresholds equal to $\delta_5=98.3$ and $\delta_5=97.1$ for \texttt{olcm} and \texttt{hybrid}, respectively.
+Despite reaching a smaller threshold, \texttt{hybrid} required overall fewer model simulations, namely 117,496, versus the 132,963 of \texttt{olcm}, with a runtime of 6.1 minutes (\texttt{hybrid}) vs 8.1 minutes (\texttt{olcm}).
+While these differences are not striking, it is important to stress that they are for a single run only, and that they become more remarkable when we increase the size of the summary statistics in next section.
+Overall, we believe that having only two parameters to infer makes the problem ``simple enough'' for \texttt{olcm} not to struggle.
+Despite the ``curse of dimensionality'' afflicting ABC algorithms when the size of $s_y$ is large, the inference at the last iteration appears satisfying for both methods, when compared to the marginal returned by BSL, see Figure \ref{fig:cell_marginals}.
+Figure \ref{fig:cell_boxplots} shows the performance of SMC-ABC across five iterations of \texttt{olcm} and the \texttt{hybrid} method.
+Note the effect of the guiding mechanism kicking-in at iteration two for hybrid, which is especially evident for $P_m$.

 The considered setup for BSL required 16.6 hours to run (starting from the ground-truth parameters), however there exists literature towards significantly reducing its computational demands, see for example \cite{everitt2017bootstrapped}, \cite{priddle2019efficient}, \cite{an2019accelerating} and \cite{picchini2020adaptive}.
 For example, by applying an appropriate adjustment to the original BSL procedure, \cite{an2019accelerating} managed to use 500-1,000 model simulations per iteration instead of 50,000.
 Here, the focus of our comparison with BSL is in terms of the produced posterior inference rather than accurate time comparisons with the best possible version of BSL.